wmmcguire/AlarmClockino/README.md

-## AlarmClockino
+# Clock

-A simple timer for the Arduino with the Adafruit 7-segment Display.
+A simple clock for the Arduino with the Adafruit 7-segment Display.

-# Skills Demonstrated
+## Skills Demonstrated

 • Character Parsing through Serial Input

 • Timer

-# Equipment:
+## Equipment:

 • Arduino Uno